Jump scores 24 with eight 3s as Stanford tops Cal Poly 80-43

 UP NEXT

 Cal Poly: Plays at Fresno State on Friday before South Carolina visits San Luis Obispo on Tuesday.
-That’s quite a daunting two-game stretch but Stires felt so fortunate Stanford had an opening in its schedule then South Carolina was also able to make it work after the game at Stanford.

-”We got a little bit lucky that Stanford still had a spot available and once they had scheduled South Carolina we were able to kind of get South Carolina on the back side,” Stires said. ”So it really set up nicely to engage with both these programs.”
+That’s quite a daunting two-game stretch for first-year coach Shanele Stires.

 Stanford: Hosts Dawn Staley’s Gamecocks in a nationally televised game Sunday afternoon.
 Stanford then heads to Honolulu, Hawaii, for three games in the Rainbow Wahine Showdown.